seedcase-project/seedcase-website/community/CODE_OF_CONDUCT.md

 inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, text, edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+The leaders responsible are Luke Johnston and Annelli Sandbæk.

 ## Scope